How To Watch All Of The Major 2018 Oscar Nominees

 You’ve seen the nominations — now it’s time to watch the movies.

 Most of this year’s Oscar-nominated films are still in theaters, including the widely-represented The Shape of Water, but a number of top-category titles are available through streaming.
-Here’s where you can watch everything from Abacus to Three Billboards Outside Ebbing, Missouri.
+Here’s where you can watch everything from Abacus to Three Billboards Outside Ebbing, Missouri before Sunday’s awards show.

 Abacus: Small Enough to Jail